quicwg/qlog/draft-marx-quic-logging-main-schema.md

 aggregated logs (e.g., qlog files that illustrate a specific problem across traces that want to include additional explanations for easier communication between teams, students, ...).

+### Configuration

+We take into account that a log file is usually not used in isolation, but by means of various tools.
+Especially when aggregating various traces together or preparing traces for a demonstration, one might wish to persist certain tool-based settings inside the log file itself.
+For this, the configuration field is used.

+The configuration field can be viewed as a generic metadata field that tools can fill with their own fields, based on per-tool logic.
+It is best practice for tools to prefix each added field with their tool name to prevent collisions across tools.
+This document only defines two standard, tool-independent configuration
+settings: "time_offset" and "time_units".

+#### time_offset
+time_offset indicates by how many units of time (see next section) the starting time of the current trace should be offset.
+This is useful when comparing logs taken from various systems, where clocks might not be perfectly synchronous.
+Users could use manual tools or automated logic to align traces in time and the found optimal offsets can be stored in this field for future usage.

+#### time_units
+Since timestamps can be stored in various granularities, this field allows to indicate whether storage happens in either milliseconds ("ms") or microseconds ("us").
+If this field is not present, the default value is "ms".
+This configuration setting applies to all other timestamps in the trace file as well, not just the "time_offset" field.

 ### common_fields and event_fields